Who is ISEA?

 How do I join ISEA?

 Complete the NEA enrollment form online using a credit or debit card.
-If you do not have a credit or debit card, call the Member Resource Center at 844-ASK-ISTA844-ASK-ISTA to join.
+If you do not have a credit or debit card, call the Member Resource Center at 844-ASK-ISTA to join.

 Can I join NEA without joining my state affiliate?